wisemett/Forkify/README.md

 ## Future scope

-Split each ingretient input into three
+Split each input for ingredient into three